vLeov/php-chess/docs/read-moves.md

 ## Recursive Annotation Variation (RAV)

 ✨ RAV stands for Recursive Annotation Variation.
-This format is especially useful to write and read tutorials about openings, notable games, chess studies and so on.
+It is an extension of the Standard Algebaric Notation (SAN) format that allows to annotate chess variations.
+This format is especially useful for tutorials, notable games, chess studies and so on.

-RAV is an extension of the Standard Algebaric Notation (SAN) format and allows to annotate chess variations.
-After all, a RAV movetext is still a SAN movetext with support for comments.
 Comments are enclosed in curly brackets.
-Variations are enclosed in parentheses which can be nested recursively as many times as required with the trait that the previous move may need to be undone in order to play a certain variation.
+Variations are enclosed in parentheses which can be nested recursively as many times as required with the trait that the previous move may need to be undone in order to play a variation.

 The example below describes how to play the Open Sicilian.